-Jason Jordan is Associate Professor of Political Science & International Relations at Drew University.
+Jason Jordan is a professor of political science at Lee College in Baytown, Texas.
 He earned his PhD from the University of Colorado in 2006, specializing in the comparative political economy of advanced industrial democracies.
+He previously served on the faculty of the Florida State University and Drew University.
 Much of his research examines why levels of support for the welfare state vary across countries, pointing to a number of factors including the influence of religion and so called “policy feedback effects.”
 More recently, his research investigates how differences in levels of political knowledge and interest across countries can influence both the levels and nature of public support for the welfare state.

-Jason teaches a wide variety of courses including Introduction to Comparative Politics, European Politics, Comparative Political Economy, International Political Economy, Post-Communist Politics of Central Europe, Public Opinion & Survey Research, and Research Methods.
+Jason teaches a wide variety of courses including Introduction to American Politics, Texas Government, Introduction to Comparative Politics, European Politics, American Inequality, Comparative Political Economy, International Political Economy, Post-Communist Politics of Central Europe, Public Opinion & Survey Research, and Research Methods.

 css.php